 Vitamins & Minerals are Essential Nutrients

 Vitamins and minerals are essential nutrients needed by the body to perform all of its functions, thus they are essential for proper growth, development, and body maintenance.
-Vitamins are organic, meaning they come from living organisms.
-Minerals are inorganic, meaning they do not come from living organisms but from substances such as limestone, shells, or the earth.Read More...
+Some vitamins are derived from natural sources like foods or are synthesized to assure bioavailability and absorption into the body.
+Minerals are substances derived from such sources as limestone, shells or the earth.Read More...

 Except for two vitamins (Vitamin D and niacin), humans cannot make their own vitamins and minerals.
 They must be obtained from foods preferably or supplements if needed.

 As important as vitamins are to the body, they can do nothing without minerals.
 Vitamins and minerals work together and are used as catalysts for many reactions that take place in the body.
 For example, vitamin C helps the body to absorb the mineral iron needed for healthy blood.
 The synergistic effect of calcium and Vitamin D in promoting good bone health is well known.
 Specific amounts of vitamins and minerals are needed for bodily functions.
 Too much or too little of any one of them can cause illness.
 The lack of Vitamin D, for example, can cause rickets (poor bone development).
 Too little iron in the diet results in anemia.

 The best source of vitamins and minerals is food.
 Sometimes the body needs more than a person can consume from foods.
 Pregnant and lactating women will usually be advised to take a daily vitamin and mineral supplement.
 Breastfed infants may need an iron supplement after six months of age.
 Postmenopausal women need a calcium and Vitamin D supplement to prevent osteoporosis.
 Picky eaters, especially those who won’t eat specific types of foods, like fruits and vegetables, may need a daily vitamin and mineral supplement.
 Whenever there is any question about the need for a supplement, it’s always best to consult with your healthcare professional.